16jalayt/Compilers-Class/README.md

 Scanner(): Takes in a string containing a klein program.
 Produces tokens from that string.
 Calls token.
 Parser(): Uses scanner() to take in token after token from a given program, comparing them to Klein grammar rules to
           determine whether or not the program is valid in klein.
-If the parser reaches the end of the file, finds the End Of File character, and has not encounter any errors, it returns true.
+If the parser reaches the end of the file, finds the End Of File character, and has not encounter any errors, it returns an AST.
+Node(): Our custom node class.
+Contains an Iterate() method that iterates through and prints out an AST.

 How to Use:
 Our main function takes in a single parameter as input, that being a klein file name as a string.